 But you shouldn’t assume industry averages apply to you directly.

-There are huge industry specific differences – in competitive industries customer experience differences easily lead to a situation, where your customer decides to switch vendors.
+There are huge industry-specific differences – in competitive industries, customer experience differences easily lead to a situation, where your customer decides to switch vendors.
 In industries, where consumers have very limited choice, they can stay as your customer for a long time even if they hate you.
 In B2B the user and buyer can be different persons and the decision-making dynamics therefore complex.
-Therefore, I warmly recommend to know your own numbers.
+Therefore, I warmly recommend knowing your own numbers.